-On Friday, Google announced that it would be ending support for its URL shortening service.
+Google is ending support for the , the Internet giant announced Friday.
 Google’s Michael Hermanto said that starting April 13, anyone who had not used goo.gl before March 31 would not be allowed to create new short links.
-Existing users will have access to the service for one year before it will be completely shut down on March 30, 2019.
+Existing users will have access to the service for one year before it is completely shut down on March 30, 2019.
 While the service will be dismantled, existing URLs will still redirect to the appropriate location.
+URL shortening service

 For developers, however, the company strongly recommended that they make the switch over to FDL.
 Google told developers that unlike existing short links, FDLs would automatically detect the platform that is being used, and redirect users to a web page or mobile app depending on which service was best suited to their platform.
 Google also said that FDLs would be more likely to survive the app installation process than standard links, which would make it easier for new users to find the content they need.